Austin-Czyzewski/Niowave/Scripts/README.md

 AI to tune/run/do something with our accelerators but...
 This is a dream... one too large for now... so they have been "tabled" (AKA kicked to the curb and noted to be laughed at if brought up again.).)

-These scripts are not commented out.
+These scripts are not commented or documented.
 They do work, but have found themselves in the forbidden land.

 You will also find a theoretical addition to the Master, whose can has been kicked because Object-Oriented Programming is a skill only in my wheelhouse, and would make future work difficult.